Ogórki

-Ogórki (translation: Cucumbers; Agurkiai) is a village in the administrative district of Gmina Puńsk, within Sejny County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Lithuania.
+Ogórki (lit.
+'Cucumbers'; Agurkiai) is a village in the administrative district of Gmina Puńsk, within Sejny County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Lithuania.

 History

-In 1827 it was recorded that the population of the village numbered at 68 and 8 homes and in 1886 it was numbered at 112 people and 13 homes.
+In 1827 it was recorded that the population of the village numbered 68 people and 8 homes, and in 1886 it was numbered at 112 people and 13 homes.

-According to the First General Population Census of 1921, the village of Ogórki had 15 houses and 82 inhabitants.
-At that time, all inhabitants of the village declared Roman Catholicism.
-At the same time, the majority of the village inhabitants declared Lithuanian nationality (81 people), the remaining one person declared Polish nationality.
+According to the Polish census of 1921, the village of Ogórki had 15 houses and 82 inhabitants.
+At that time, all inhabitants of the village declared Roman Catholicism as their faith.
+At the same time, the majority of the village inhabitants declared Lithuanian nationality (81 people), the remaining person declared Polish nationality.